tensorpack/tensorpack/docs/tutorial/inference.md

 	See [Write a Callback](extend/callback.html).

 2. If your inference follows the paradigm of:
-	"fetch some tensors for each input, and aggregate the results".
+	"evaluate some tensors for each input, and aggregate the results in the end".
 	You can use the `InferenceRunner` interface with some `Inferencer**.
 	This will further support prefetch & data-parallel inference.
 	More details to come.